saralein/java-server/UsingTheServer.md

 ## Building your application JAR

-With your application build.gradle updated and `main` set up, run `gradle shadowJar` to build your application JAR to `YOUR_APPLICATION/build/libs`.
+With your application build.gradle updated and `main` set up, run `gradle build` to build your application JAR to `YOUR_APPLICATION/build/libs`.

 ## Running your application JAR

-* For default parameters, run the JAR with `java -jar YOUR_APPLICATION-1.0-all.jar` in the `YOUR_APPLICATION/build/libs` directory.
+* For default parameters, run the JAR with `java -jar YOUR_APPLICATION/build/libs/YOUR_APPLICATION-1.0.jar` in the `YOUR_APPLICATION/build/libs` directory.
     * Server will run on port 5000.
     * Server will serve from the `Public` folder of your home directory.
 * To specify parameters, you may provide one or both of the following options:
     * To specify a port, you may use the `-p port` option, where `port` is replaced with a number between 1 and 65535.
-        * Example: `java -jar YOUR_APPLICATION-1.0-all.jar -p 5000`.
+        * Example: `java -jar YOUR_APPLICATION/build/libs/YOUR_APPLICATION-1.0.jar -p 5000`.
     * To specify a directory, you may use the `-d directory` option, where `directory` is replaced by the directory you wish to serve relative to your home directory.
-        * Example: `java -jar YOUR_APPLICATION-1.0-all.jar -d my-dir`.
+        * Example: `java -jar YOUR_APPLICATION/build/libs/YOUR_APPLICATION-1.0.jar -d my-dir`.
-    * Example with both options: `java -jar YOUR_APPLICATION-1.0-all.jar -p 5000 -d my-dir`.
+    * Example with both options: `java -jar YOUR_APPLICATION/build/libs/YOUR_APPLICATION-1.0.jar -p 5000 -d my-dir`.

 ## Stopping the Server